hibbaafzal/CapstoneOne_AccountingLedger/README.md

 ### Adding Deposits

-If the user chooses to add a deposit, they can select the corresponding choice for adding a deposit, and enter the necessary information.
+If the user chooses to add a deposit, they can select the corresponding letter for adding a deposit, and enter the necessary information.
 Once the deposit has been added, a message will pop up letting the user know their deposit has been added successfully.

 <img width="900" alt="Screenshot 2024-05-02 at 8 46 34 AM" src="https://github.com/hibbaafzal/CapstoneOne_AccountingLedger/assets/166542360/a223c041-fe79-4566-ab21-ebc4c30f3d41">

 ### Adding Payments

-If the user chooses to add a payment, they can select the corresponding choice for adding a payment, and enter the necessary information.
+If the user chooses to add a payment, they can select the corresponding letter for adding a payment, and enter the necessary information.
 Once the payment has been added, a message will pop up letting the user know their payment has been added successfully.

 <img width="907" alt="Screenshot 2024-05-02 at 8 50 41 AM" src="https://github.com/hibbaafzal/CapstoneOne_AccountingLedger/assets/166542360/6979301c-fa9d-42b9-80f2-9133347b06c7">